PASTA: A Scalable Framework for Multi-Policy AI Compliance Evaluation: Related Work

 \item \textbf{Questionnaire-Based Compliance Assessments (LumeNova, VerifyWise, Collibra AI, Credo AI).} These platforms implement compliance through policy-specific questionnaires or checklists applied to each documented AI system.
 After a user registers an AI use case, the platform prompts them to complete a questionnaire aligned with one specific regulation (e.g., EU AI Act, NIST AI RMF).
 The completed assessment is stored with the documented system and used to generate recommendations for risk classification, compliance gaps, and governance actions.
 Users must complete a separate form for each regulation they wish to comply with.
 These questionnaires translate policies into conditional survey logic, producing compliance checks that are hard-coded and inflexible.
 This approach leaves two gaps: (1) the lack of a flexible evaluation mechanism and (2) the absence of a single input format that can support multiple policies at once.

 \item \textbf{Code-Scanning and Automated Compliance Approaches (OneTrust, OpenLayer, Vanta).} These platforms embed compliance checks into automated technical workflows, such as CI/CD pipelines or continuous monitoring systems.
 For example, OneTrust scans websites and applications for privacy and regulatory risks, maps them to relevant policies, and provides remediation guidance.
-As these automated solutions require access to system metadata or srouce code, they can only be used upon implemented system.
+As these automated solutions require access to system metadata or source code, they can only be used on implemented systems.
 This leaves a gap for flexible solutions that support compliance assessment earlier in the development process.

 \end{itemize}